- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Don’t Miss in the Nashoba Valley: Literary & history lovers should head over to nearby Concord, MA

 Where to Stay: Residence Inn Boston Westford

-You can still enjoy the beaches of Maine in the winter (and many prefer them quiet and calm as they are at this time of year).
-And let’s be honest, it’s probably too cold to swim in the ocean even in July, so you may as well come to Maine in the winter.
+You can still enjoy the beaches of Maine in the winter (and I prefer them quiet and calm as they are at this time of year).
+And let’s be honest, it’s sometimes too cold to swim in the ocean even in July, so you may as well come to Maine in the winter.
 And if you do, go to York!

 Don’t Miss in York: Stonewall Kitchen